 My experience with the Kraken support is pretty positive.
 I had an issue with a bank transfer (wrong reference) and the support was very helpful and solved the issue within 3 days.

 Coinbase is good, as long as you don't need the support.
 My account balance showed up as negative because of a bug in their wallet.
 Because of the supposedly negative balance I was not able to withdraw any funds.
 It took CoinBase 7 months and 4 support tickets to finally solve the issue.
 Support tickets are getting ignored or replied by bots.
-It is very hard to get through to a human supporter.1 year ago
+It is very hard to get through to a human supporter.2 years ago

 The process of buying / selling on Bitcoin.de is different than on other exchanges.
 After selecting an offer, you directly send a wire transfer to the seller.
 The downside is that real time trading is not possible.
-However, you can sometimes find very good deals.1 year ago
+However, you can sometimes find very good deals.2 years ago